Serving Mississippi, Alabama, Louisiana, and the Gulf Coast

 Some of the most common reasons trucking accidents occur include:

 - Fatigued/drowsy driving: Truckers put in long hours over-the-road, and many of these hours are during evenings and overnights when it is dark outside.
 After so many hours in a day or a week, it is only natural to start getting sleepy behind the wheel.
 Driver fatigue is among the leading causes of truck accidents.
+Because of the dangers drowsy driving poses to others on the road, the trucking industry needs to do more to help ensure that their drivers get adequate rest, and that those with sleep disorders are properly treated.

 - Speeding/reckless driving: When truckers are trying to meet deadlines in order to get paid, they sometimes choose to drive at unsafe speeds or even drive recklessly.
 Excessive speeding and other forms of reckless driving vastly increase the chances of a vehicle accident.